Sage-Bionetworks-Workflows/nf-genie/README.md

 # nf-genie
 Nextflow workflow for main GENIE processing.
 This follows the SOP outlined in the GENIE confluence page.

+## Configuration
+Prior to running the test pipeline, you will need to create a Nextflow secret called `SYNAPSE_AUTH_TOKEN` with a Synapse personal access token ([docs](#authentication)).

+## Authentication

+This workflow takes care of transferring files to and from Synapse.
+Hence, it requires a secret with a personal access token for authentication.
+To configure Nextflow with such a token, follow these steps:

+1. Generate a personal access token (PAT) on Synapse using [this dashboard](https://www.synapse.org/#!PersonalAccessTokens:).
+Make sure to enable the `view`, `download`, and `modify` scopes since this workflow both downloads and uploads to Synapse.
+2. Create a secret called `SYNAPSE_AUTH_TOKEN` containing a Synapse personal access token using the [Nextflow CLI](https://nextflow.io/docs/latest/secrets.html) or [Nextflow Tower](https://help.tower.nf/latest/secrets/overview/).
+3. (Tower only) When launching the workflow, include the `SYNAPSE_AUTH_TOKEN` as a pipeline secret from either your user or workspace secrets.

 ## Command